 The fašade of S. Maria in Trastevere, notwithstanding an XVIIIth century portico and some XIXth century frescoes, is the best example of how the Roman churches appeared at the beginning of the XVth century.
-The mosaic shows a Madonna between two donors (portrayed in a smaller scale) at the center of a procession of virgins.
+The mosaic shows a Madonna between two donors (portrayed in a smaller scale) at the centre of a procession of virgins.

-but an elaborate series of spirals which nest an array of sacred animals and personages (see also the icon at the top of the page).
+The mosaic celebrates the Triumph of the Cross (a reference to the conquest of Jerusalem by the First Crusade in 1099).
+The peculiar aspect of this mosaic is its decorative intent.
+There are no large and severe images of Christ and the Apostles, but an elaborate series of spirals which nest an array of sacred animals and personages (see also the icon at the top of the page).

 S. Pudenziana has the most ancient mosaic decoration in Rome.
 Unfortunately a late XVIth century redesign of the church led to eliminating two apostles and to halving the bodies of the remaining ones.
 Notwithstanding these shortcomings the design of the mosaic has harmony and perspective amplitude.

 S. Maria in Domnica: IXth century mosaic in the apse

 In 774 Charlemagne defeated the Longobards and put an end to their rule over most of Italy.
 In the next fifty years the popes with the help of the Frankish emperors strengthened their authority over Rome and the territories which later on constituted the State of the Church.
 The mosaic in the apse of S. Maria in Domnica is a sign of this period of relative growth.
 The smaller kneeling figure is Pope Paschal I who restored this church in addition to S. Cecilia and S. Prassede.